jundalisay/superb/content/en/research/descartes/world/chapter-15.md

 - most of them must not appear at all
 - others appear only insofar as the rays of stars joined together render the parts of the firmament through which they pass a bit whiter.
 This is similar to:
   - the stars which astronomers call "nebulous," or
-  - the great belt of our heaven that the poets pretend to be whitened by the milk of Juno.[64]
+  - the great belt of our heaven that the poets pretend to be whitened by the milk of Juno*.

+> *Translator's Note: Among the startling telescopic discoveries announced by Galileo in his Copernican works of the 1610s was the composition of the Milky Way; magnification revealed it to consist of a huge number of separate stars.

 Despite this, the less distant stars are about equal to our sun<!-- , in order to judge that they can appear as large as the largest of our world -->.